khryniewicki/HeroesBattleClient/README.md

 ### Heroes Battle Client [ENG]

-***Heroes Battle Clients*** is the client application for Heroes Battle.
+***Heroes Battle Clients*** is a client application for Heroes Battle.
 The application was written using Java 11, LWJGL library and WebSocket.
 The application is designed for the Windows 10 and Linux operating systems.

 The application can be downloaded from the website: